mansour91/platform/Sprint1_Day1.md

 This is the Brainstorming for the Functions needed in the Platform --> Issue #1 (https://github.com/ANTS-COIN/platform/issues/1)

-- Selection of the best websites for API's integration and suitable for learners to learn fast and implement: --> Issue #2 (Decision: Best Platform (website) for integration #2)
+- Selection of the best websites for API's integration and suitable for learners to learn fast and implement: --> Issue #2 (https://github.com/ANTS-COIN/platform/issues/2)

 A Detailed discussion about approaches to implement the platform.
 3 Main Approaches were highlighted: